Beyond-jQuery/book/manuscript/attributes.md

 </form>
 ~~~~~~~

+{#valid-attribute-values}
 The final two types of HTML element attributes are very similar: single-quoted and double-quoted.
 Both are similar in that they largely have the same restrictions, and are much more common than unquoted attributes.
 Though, double-quoted attributes are arguably the _most_ common of all types.
 In contrast to unquoted attribute values, those that are surrounded by either single or double quotation marks _may_ contain spaces, equal signs, angle brackets, or an empty string.
-The portion of the latest W3C specification that describes attributes only may never contain any ambiguous ampersand characters, that is, an `&` sign followed by ASCII characters and terminated with a semicolon (`;`) where the character code does _not_ match any character codes defined in the [named character references][html5-named-character-references] portion of the spec.
+The portion of the latest W3C specification that describes attribute values mentions only that they may never contain any ambiguous ampersand characters.
+An "ampersand character" is an `&` sign followed by a standardized ASCII character code and terminated with a semicolon (`;`).
+An "ambiguous ampersand character" is one where this ASCII character code does _not_ match any of the character codes defined in the [named character references][html5-named-character-references] portion of the spec.

 ### How do attributes differ from properties? {#attributes-vs-properties}